GroovyRoom/Pet_Haven/README.md

 * User will be able to find local Vet through Google Map.

 > **Larry Yao**
-> Worked on dynamic MainActivity UI which visualize the user's laptile using drawables.

 * All major UI will be implemented.
 * User will be able to send friend request to other user.